MegEdnazednav/nua-messaging/README.md

 - Proper error handling
 - User authentication
 - Extend the Message model so that it can have self-referring replies that can be shown in a thread
+- Probably a lot of things to make this production proof :-)

 LOGIN
 ![](https://raw.githubusercontent.com/MegEdnazednav/nua-messaging/master/app/assets/images/login-screen.png)